-- After you are certain the possum has moved into its new home, block its access into the roof by filling the hole with chicken wire or wood and trimming any overhanging branches.
+- After you are certain the possum has moved into its new home, block its access into the roof by installing a one-way door or filling the hole with chicken wire or wood and trimming any overhanging branches.
 Night time is the best time to block off the access points as the possum will have left to forage for food.

 - If the possum returns, there is another access point you need to find.

 Where to get a licence and a trap